Jonathan G Hardman

 Exchange of documents

 I provide all communications and reports by email.
-All confidential material is password-protected.
+All confidential material is encrypted and password-protected.
 Emails identify involved parties only by the supplied case reference number.

 Reports